 Please contact your Event Coach to begin the process of honoring a child on your event page and invite them to your event.

 Educating your participants and overall community is really important and will motivate your community to more actively support your efforts.
 We have several options that may help you make your event educational, while still having fun:

-- Contact your Event Coach to review the history of St. Baldrick’s Foundation and the various kinds of research we fund right in your hometown.
+- Visit the Why We Exist section of the website to gather important facts about childhood cancer and read about the research we have funded near you.
 You and your team can put together a presentation that is sure to inspire your participants!

 - Invite Honored Kids and families to attend your event and have them share their personal experiences!
 This not only makes your event extra special, recognizing these community members publicly, but also sheds light on how important fundraising is when you know someone affected by childhood cancer.